dpaukov/combinatoricslib3/README.md

 - (2, 3)
 - (1, 2, 3)

-And code which generates all subsets of (one, two, three)
+Here is a piece of code that generates all possible subsets of (one, two, three)

 ```java
    List<List<String>> subsets = Generator